merri-ment/lazy-line-painter/README.md

 **Configuring lazy-line-painter options** <br>
-A number of attributes can be setup before the line art is Painted, these include;
+Style attributes, callbacks and other options can be setup before the line art is Painted, these include;
 ```js
 'strokeWidth'    // Adjust width of stroke